Paolo Violi

 Paolo Violi ([ˈpaːolo ˈvjɔːli; viˈɔːli]; 6 February 1931 – 22 January 1978) was an Italian-Canadian mobster and capodecina in the Cotroni crime family of Montreal.

 Violi was born in Sinopoli, Calabria, Italy, in 1931; his father Domenico was the boss of the Violi clan in his hometown.
 Violi immigrated to Southern Ontario in 1951.
-He married Grazia Luppino, daughter of the boss of the Luppino crime family in Hamilton.
-He later moved to Montreal where he became associated with in the Calabrese compatriot Cotroni crime family, which had most of the control in Montreal.
-In the late 1970s, boss Vincenzo Cotroni transferred the day-to-day activities of the family to Violi, and a mob war soon broke out between the Calabrians and the Sicilian faction led by Nicolò Rizzuto.
+He married Grazia Luppino, the daughter of the boss of the Luppino crime family in Hamilton.
+He later moved to Montreal where he became associated with the Calabrese Cotroni crime family, which controlled much of organized crime in Montreal.
+In the late 1970s, boss Vincenzo Cotroni transferred the family's day-to-day activities to Violi, and a mob war soon broke out between the Calabrians and the Sicilian faction led by Nicolò Rizzuto.
 The war resulted in the murder of Violi on 22 January 1978, as well as his brothers, as the Sicilian Rizzuto crime family emerged as the preeminent crime family in Montreal by the early 1980s.
-After Violi's death, his widow and two sons, Domenico and Giuseppe moved to Hamilton; the Violi brothers became affiliated with the Luppino crime family, later also becoming known as the Luppino-Violi crime family.
+After Violi's death, his widow and two sons, Domenico and Giuseppe moved to Hamilton; the Violi brothers became affiliated with the Luppino crime family, later known as the Luppino-Violi crime family.

+Criminal career

 Early career

 Violi was born in Sinopoli, Calabria on 6 February 1931.
 He was born into the mob; his father Domenico Violi was the head of the 'Ndrangheta Violi clan in Sinopoli.
 Violi later immigrated to Southern Ontario in 1951.
 On 24 May 1955, he fatally shot Natale Brigante in Toronto, sustaining a stab wound from Brigante.
-He was charged with manslaughter in a Welland court, but was acquitted claiming it was self-defense, showing the stab wound as evidence.
+He was charged with manslaughter in a Welland court, but was acquitted, claiming it was self-defense, showing the stab wound as evidence.
 Violi testified at his trial that both he and Brigante were pimps and the dispute that led to the killing was about the control of a prostitute.
 However, it is believed that Brigante was murdered as part of a bloodfeud, with one policeman saying, "I'm sure [Violi] was told 'Take care of this problem for us'.
 Otherwise he never would have shot up [in status] the way he did."

 Violi gained Canadian citizenship in 1956, and by the early 1960s was running illegally manufactured liquor from Ontario to Quebec.
-He became associated with Giacomo Luppino, boss of the Luppino crime family in Hamilton, but left for Montreal in 1963 on Luppino's orders to avoid clashes with other Hamilton mobster, Johnny Papalia.
-On 10 July 1965, Violi married Grazia Luppino, the daughter of Giacomo, in Hamilton with Vincenzo Cotroni, boss of the Cotroni crime family, serving as the best man at the wedding.
+He became associated with Giacomo Luppino, boss of the Luppino family in Hamilton, but left for Montreal in 1963 on Luppino's orders to avoid clashes with another Hamilton mobster, Johnny Papalia.
+On 10 July 1965, Violi married Grazia Luppino, the daughter of Giacomo, in Hamilton with Vincenzo "Vic" Cotroni, boss of the Cotroni family, serving as the best man at the wedding.
+Cotroni served as the godfather to one of Violi's children with Papalia and Paul Volpe both serving as godfathers to the other children.
+Further expanding his reach was that the Commisso brothers married another of Luppino's daughters, thereby making an alliance with the Commisso 'ndrina.